AmrDoma/jarvis-0.1/README.md

 ### Setup

 1. Click the settings gear icon
-2. Enter your n8n webhook URL: `https://your-n8n.com/webhook`
+2. Enter your n8n webhook URL (or use mine): 'https://amrdoma.app.n8n.cloud/webhook`
-3. Test the connection
+4. Test the connection
-4. Start adding tasks
+5. Start adding tasks

 ## How It Works